Rights to Education in Ancient India

 The Rights to Education in Ancient India are still a hot debate topic for the advocates of humanity.

 Even I have been intimidated by the discrimination the ancient Indians showed to the lower classes by denying them any education that was beyond their circle of skill or living.
 Only the Kshathriyas and Brahmins were allowed the privilege of higher education.
-But by analyzing the living conditions and intellect of the age it is livid that basic education was provided to all like basic arithmetic and life science.
+But by analyzing the living conditions and intellect of the age it is livid that basic education was provided to all, like basic arithmetic and life science.
 Then why the discrimination in providing higher education?
-Actually the reason was simple.
+The reason was always simple.

 In ancient India the most difficult of all arts was the art of archery.
 This was the highest and toughest art to be mastered as the sharp and sleek weapon fired off from a distance can hit the spot only with the trained knowledge of aligning the arrow and pulling back the string in perfect angle to the blowing wind or moving target and a miss of the target can easily be fatal to any living thing in the trajectory.
 This had to be mastered through constant practice and expert guidance.
 In the era only Kshathriyas and Brahmins were powerful enough to spend money and time in such an art.
 Moreover, Kshathriyas being the ruling class and Brahmin being the elite class were used either to the luxuries of court life or else to penury, pain and struggle.
 But none of these classes practiced any menial labor or never knew physical pain and hence were never trained to bare intense pain.
 They will fall back the instant they got slightly hurt or a spot of blood will have affected their emotions.
 They could also not bare the sight of blood or suffering of another creature and if they were the cause they would take great care that the creature be finished off quickly so that it will not struggle with the pain for long.